PodMov Daily: Wednesday, January 8

 Foresight is 2020: Observations and Predictions from Hot Pod

 Nicholas Quah and Caroline Crampton cover the “major story threads” of their industry predictions in Hot Pod’s “Foresight is 2020.”
 Alternative ad possibilities, creative worker conditions, and the goal of a shared, global industry language get well-deserved airtime.

 “Between whatever’s happening with the platforms, the increasing inflow of money and eager new participants, the fact that there is still so much to do, and the 2020 presidential election cycle,” they assert, 2020 will be quite the rollercoaster.

-In the preview issue, they dive into “10 major story buckets,” making note of related story threads before sharing “creative/content-related” observations.into the future
+In the preview issue, they dive into “10 major story buckets,” making note of related story threads before sharing creative and content-related observations.

 Promoting your show’s best moments is a key to building awareness and driving audience growth.
 The Creators tool from Audioburst is a completely free springboard to showcase your talent.
 AI technology opens your podcast to new audiences with quick, powerful first impressions.
-And, it only takes a couple of minutes because the AI does most of the work.
+With the AI doing most of the work, it takes minutes.

 Episode highlights, or “bursts,” are automatically identified and can be edited by you for just the right promo.
 The tool then enables you to share on social channels or turn it into a video in just two clicks.